-All chocolate chip cookies– whether they’re soft, chewy, or crispy– are made from the same ingredients.
-Flour, leavener, salt, butter, sugars, eggs, vanilla, chocolate chips.
-It’s the ratio of ingredients and simple modifications that create the textural differences.
-Let’s take a look at some of my chocolate chip cookie recipes and how they differ from others.
+All chocolate chip cookies – whether they’re soft, chewy, or crispy – are made from the same ingredients.
+It is the ratio of ingredients and a few simple modifications that create the textural differences.
+Let’s take a look at some of our chocolate chip cookie recipes and how the proportion of ingredients can make or break your cookie.
+(Literally!)

-- Chewy chocolate chip cookies: Melted butter, an extra egg yolk, and more brown sugar than white sugar create a supremely chewy cookie.
-Melted butter also creates a buttery and dense cookie.
-Cornstarch keeps them soft.
+- Chewy chocolate chip cookies: Melted butter, an extra egg yolk, and more brown sugar than white sugar will help you bake a supremely chewy cookie.
+The melted butter is the secret to this dense, indulgent treat.

-- Crispy-edged chocolate chip cookies from Sally’s Cookie Addiction cookbook (page 26): More white sugar than brown sugar and milk help create spread and a crispier cookie, creamed butter and sugar create a soft and light center.
-I’d say these are the perfect blend of soft, chewy, and crispy.
-Definitely one of my favorites!
+- Crispy-edged chocolate chip cookies from Sally’s Cookie Addiction cookbook (page 26): Milk plus a higher ratio of white sugar to brown help create the spread needed for a crispier cookie.
+The creamed butter and sugar create a soft and light center.
+These are the perfect blend of soft, chewy, and crispy.
+Definitely a favorite around here.

 To Chill or Not to Chill?

-I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
-They were delicious, but tasted like all my other chocolate chip cookies.
-I wanted something different– a thinner cookie with an overall crunch.
-So I chilled the cookie dough for 1 hour.
-The edges were super crispy and the centers were slightly chewy.
-They were REALLY tasty.
-Finally, I tested the cookie dough without chilling it.
-Cookies were thin and crisp.
-We loved them.
+It’s entirely up to you – baker’s choice!
+The first time I made these cookies, I chilled the cookie dough for my usual 2 hours, and the cookies had a lovely crisp edge with a chewy center.
+They were delicious but tasted like my soft chocolate chip cookies.
+I wanted something different: a thinner cookie with an overall crunch so I continued testing the recipe.
+Here’s what I discovered:

 Crispy Chocolate Chip Cookies